0xPolygonMiden/miden-vm/assembly/README.md

 ```

 ## Assembler options
 By default, the assembler is instantiated in the most minimal form.
-To extended the capabilities of the assembler, you can apply a chain of `with_*` methods to the default instance in a builder pattern.
+To extend the capabilities of the assembler, you can apply a chain of `with_*` methods to the default instance in a builder pattern.
 The set of currently available options is described below.

 ### Module provider
 To enable calls to procedures from external modules, the assembler must be supplied with a `ModuleProvider`.
-A module provide tells the assembler how to resolve calls to external procedures.
+A module provider tells the assembler how to resolve calls to external procedures.

 `ModuleProvider` is a trait which can be implemented in a number of different ways.
 We have implemented it for the Miden [standard library](../stdlib).
 Thus, for example, to make Miden stdlib available to programs during compilation, the assembler can be instantiated as follows: